 Save Car-Free Natoma Street!

-This week, the Planning Commission will consider a plan to replace the car-free block of Natoma Street, between First and Second streets, with a roadway and garage entry.
+Soon the Board of Supervisors will consider a plan to replace the car-free block of Natoma Street, between First and Second streets, with a roadway and garage entry.
 This block of Natoma is currently the longest pedestrianized block in SoMa, and the only pedestrianized block fronting on the Salesforce Transit Center.

 If the proposed Parcel F development proceeds as planned, it will irreparably destroy this car-free space.
-The developer’s current plan proposes extending a roadway through the car-free space to a large new private garage, eliminating most of the block’s car-free space and bringing hundreds of daily car trips to the area.
+The developer’s current plan proposes extending a roadway through the car-free space to a large new private garage with nearly 200 parking spaces, eliminating most of the block’s car-free space and bringing hundreds of daily car trips to the area.

 The transit center, which re-opened last year, is a spectacular public building.
 The region spent billions of dollars to build it, and plans to spend billions more to bring Caltrain and high-speed rail service to the transit Center, making it the most important transit hub in Northern California.
 The transit center is also the public centerpiece of the city’s densest and most transit-rich neighborhood.
 Our regional transit center and Transbay neighborhood should be complemented by walkable and bikeable streets and people-oriented public spaces.
 Unfortunately it isn’t; the adjacent streets are bleak, dominated by automobile traffic and parking and loading entries.